-Downtown Nanaimo Farmer’s Market, City Centre: Friday 10-2pm
+Downtown Nanaimo Farmer’s Market, City Centre: Saturday 9am-2pm

-Located at the harbour, where you will be at the centre of Nanaimo’s distinct culture and outdoor beauty, this Farmer’s Market features local food and crafts each Friday from 10am – 2pm.
-The market is now in its 19th year.
-It is open this year until October 6th.
+Located at the harbour, where you will be at the centre of Nanaimo’s distinct culture and outdoor beauty, this Farmer’s Market features local food and crafts each Saturday from 9am – 2pm, May-September.

 Make a day of it: Enjoy a farm-to-table breakfast at Gabriel’s café and take a trip into Nanaimo’s history at both the Nanaimo Museum, featuring artifacts from the Snuneymuxw First Nation, and Nanaimo Military Museum, with an impressive collection of war memorabilia from all decades.
 Be sure to leave plenty of time after your market visit to walk along the harbour (we recommend an ice cream cone to make the walk even sweeter).
 Check in at any one of the downtown-area hotels to rest up for another day of adventure.

 Cedar Market, About 20 minutes south of Nanaimo’s City Centre, Sunday 10-2pm

 Find a celebration of food, music and artisans at the Cedar Farmer’s Market every Sunday from 10am to 2pm, May-October.
 This is the largest market in the central Vancouver Island region, with around 70 full-time vendors, and it is bustling with live music, activities for kids and of course farm-fresh produce, homemade bread, fresh meat and artistic creations.
 The Cedar Market is located on a grassy field near Crow and Gate pub in the beautiful community of Cedar.